Caedendi/D2RMM-Skip-Videos/README.md

 Remove the intro videos when launching D2R and the cinematic cutscenes when transitioning between acts by replacing them with empty files.
 Works with D2RMM.

-This mod merges [Skip Videos](https://www.nexusmods.com/diablo2resurrected/mods/331) by [Caleb and Friends](https://www.nexusmods.com/diablo2resurrected/users/171503373) and [Skip Intro Videos for D2RMM](https://www.nexusmods.com/diablo2resurrected/mods/397) by [olegbl](https://www.nexusmods.com/diablo2resurrected/users/353885) into a single D2RMM mod. <br>
+This mod merges [Skip Videos](https://www.nexusmods.com/diablo2resurrected/mods/331) by [Caleb and Friends](https://www.nexusmods.com/diablo2resurrected/users/171503373) and [Skip Intro Videos for D2RMM](https://www.nexusmods.com/diablo2resurrected/mods/397) by [olegbl](https://www.nexusmods.com/diablo2resurrected/users/353885) into a single D2RMM mod.

 Both video types can be either enabled or disabled using the D2RMM settings.